rohantandale1107/rohantandale1107/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=rohantandale1107&color=brightgreen)
 ## About Me

-I'm a passionate full-stack software developer with a strong interest in MERN full stack development.
+I'm a passionate Full-stack software developer with a strong interest in MERN full stack development.

 **Want to know more about me 👉 [Personal Portfolio](https://rohans-bio.netlify.app)**